-"Methods of Blind Signal Separation" by Derek Gordon with Professor and Chair Athina Petropulu
+"Methods of Blind Signal Separation" by Derek Gordon with Prof. Athina Petropulu

 My research is in the field of blind signal separation (BSS), the goal of which is to recover a broadcasted signal after it has been altered by its environment, with limited knowledge of how the environment affects the signal.
 The methods of BSS can be applied to many forms of communication, including sounds and images.